sstefang/SpringBootProject/README.md

-# How to run the project?
+# What is the project about?
 The project represents a basic authentication (login application) built with Spring Boot and Spring Security

 The following technologies were used building this project: